How to choose a sex role play.

 Here's some hilarious videos of sex role plays that didn't work because they didn't have a script.

-A well written script will take your role play scenario and turn it into an erotic, fun, sexually epic event.
-Without a script, you and your partner will start off with a scenario that looses it fizzle before the first spark!
+A well written script will take your role-play scenario and turn it into an erotic, fun, sexually epic event.
+Without a script, you and your partner will start off with a scenario that loses its fizzle before the first spark!

-Let's look an example of a classic student/teacher scenario.
-Seldom will a couple sit down before hand to discuss the role play, how to start it, who says what, or what direction it will take.
+Let's look at an example of a classic student/teacher scenario.
+Seldom will a couple sit down beforehand to discuss the role play, how to start it, who says what, or what direction it will take.
 That takes a lot of work....and creativity.

 So what usually happens is that you meet together, hopefully in costume, with the idea of one being the teacher and the other the student and both a little unsure of how to proceed.
 But instead of it leading up to an incredible event of phenomenally orchestrated foreplay, you fumble through a few words, feel a little awkward and it rapidly dissolves into just plain sex.
 Probably fun sex nevertheless!